metason/SAXR/README.md

     - 3D: sphere, box, pyramid, pyramid_down, octahedron, plus, cross
     - 2D: circle, square, triangle_up, triangle_down, diamond, plus, cross
     - plt: o, s, ^, v, D, P, X (Matplotlib symbols for 2D marks)
-    - [star, dodecahedron, *]
   - shape of chart element
-    - text:
+    - cylinder: for bar plots (instead of box)
-    - plane:
+    - plane: for flat overlays on panels
-    - panel: see Panels
-    - image
+    - image: for placing any icon or image
-    - cylinder (for bar plots)
+    - text: for labels
+  - panel type (see next chapter)
 - x,y,z: position
 - w,h,d: bbox size of shape
+  - if h == 0 and d > 0 then shape is flat
+  - if d == 0 and h > 0 then shape is upright
 - color: color of shape
+  - hex-coded colors (e.g., "#FF0000"), also with transparency (e.g.,"#FF0000AA")
+  - color names (e..g., "blue")
+- asset
-- asset: URL to image
+  - URL to remote file (e.g., to image file)
+  - text
+  - attributes

 ### Panels